michaelgundlach/quickeradd/README.md

 ---

-*Version 0.1*:
+*Version 0.2*:

 **Feature: The day of the week is never in the past.**

-On Thursday, if you quick add "Tuesday foo":
+On Thursday, if you quick add "Tuesday foo" or "foo Tuesday":
  - Without Quicker Add, the event will be placed on the past Tuesday.
  - With Quicker Add, the event will be placed next Tuesday.